-Games with a huge range of interdependent mechanics and challenges that allow for player creativity, like Dishonored, Deus Ex, or Horizon: Zero Dawn.
+Games with a huge range of interdependent mechanics and challenges that allow for player creativity, like Dishonored, Metal Gear Solid V, or Horizon: Zero Dawn.

 Action combat games with tough but fair mechanics where learning enemy patterns is core to the experience, such as Hollow Knight, Monster Hunter, and Sekiro.

 Narrative adventure games with incredibly well-executed stories and character writing, as seen in Until Dawn, Firewatch, The Beginner's Guide, and Star Wars: Knights of the Old Republic.